syncfusion-content/maui-docs/MAUI/DataForm/grouping.md

 {% endhighlight %}
 {% endtabs %}

-## Changing distance between group headers and editors
+## Changing the padding for group headers and editors

 The distance between editors and the data form’s borders or group headers can be changed by using [ItemsPadding] property of [DataFormGroupItem].